canyongbs/aidingapp/README.md

 ## Contributing

-The software for this project is created and managed by a professional engineering team inside Canyon GBS LLC.\
+The software for this project is created and managed by a professional engineering team inside Canyon GBS Inc.\
 \
 All contributions to the project must be pre-approved in order to ensure product integrity.
 Create an issue with the correct "Change Type" label, and include the details of your proposed change.
 A member of the product team at Canyon GBS will review, and if approved, you may fork the repo and create a pull request.
 Once complete, engineering at Canyon GBS will review for quality assurance prior to merging the PR.
 You may be asked to make changes in order to meet our quality standards for the project.